doingweb/chrisdoingweb.com/src/content/blog/gulp-metalsmith-rewrite.md

  * First off, we'll probably want to use a **preprocessor** of some kind, perhaps [Sass](http://sass-lang.com/), to give us nice things like variables and mixins.
  * If we're taking advantage of any newer or experimental CSS features, we'll surely want to use [**autoprefixer**](https://github.com/postcss/autoprefixer) so we're not bothered by those details.
- * If we care about performance, we'll probably also want to [**minify**](https://developers.google.com/speed/docs/insights/MinifyResources), [**cache bust**](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching#invalidating-and-updating-cached-responses), and then use [**sourcemaps**](https://developer.chrome.com/devtools/docs/css-preprocessors) to maintain debuggability on the client side.
+ * If we care about performance, we'll probably also want to [**minify**](https://developers.google.com/speed/docs/insights/MinifyResources) and [**cache bust**](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching#invalidating-and-updating-cached-responses), then use [**sourcemaps**](https://developer.chrome.com/devtools/docs/css-preprocessors) to maintain debuggability on the client side.

-Each of these steps fit nicely into Grunt's model of tasks; there's some input, some output, and probably a little configuration.
-And we want them to happen in a specific order.
-However, it's what happens *between* the tasks where Grunt tends to get in the way.
+Each of these steps fit nicely into Grunt's model of tasks -- there's some input, some output, probably a little configuration, and we want the steps to happen in a specific order.

-Here's a simplified `Gruntfile.js` that performs our CSS build. :
+Here's a minimal `Gruntfile.js` that performs our CSS build. :

 ```js
 module.exports = function(grunt) {